mirte-robot/mirte-documentation/doc/robots/mirte_master/hardware_specs.rst

 .. [#f1] Although branded as 6mm, you still need to drill the adapter hole to 6mm for the motor shafts.

+.. [#f2] There is no need to order the HiWonder ttl-us debugging board.
+With the MIRTE PCB, you are able to set the servos.

-.. [#f2] Please check the actual USB type.
+.. [#f3] Please check the actual USB type.
 Both the Raspberry Pi Pico and the RPLidar also have versions with USB-C.